 While following the FODMAP diet, it can get a little confusing to know what you can and can’t eat.
-There are endless lists, FODMAP charts and information to be found.
+There are endless lists, FODMAP charts, and information to be found online.
 But not always do those lists contain the specific product you are looking for.
-This could be because the product is not yet tested for FODMAP’s or the list may be incomplete.
+This could be because the product is not yet tested for FODMAPs or the list may be incomplete.

 Here I’d like to come to your aid!
 Today I will provide you with a FODMAP nut chart, with the information that is available at this moment in time.
 Let’s go!

 Health and Nuts

-But why is it so important to be eating nuts on the FODMAP diet?
+But why is it so important to eat nuts during the FODMAP diet?

-For starters, because nuts are an important source of fiber.
+For starters, nuts are an important source of fiber.
 Fiber is important for managing Irritable Bowel Syndrome (IBS) (for my article, click here), it is helping you feel satiated and it is the main source of nutrition for your friends, the gut bacteria (for my article, click here)

-It is challenging to get enough fiber while being on the FODMAP diet, this is because most high FODMAP foods are actually vegetables, fruits, and whole grains.
-Usually, this is the main source of fiber in a diet.
+It is a challenge to get enough fiber while following the FODMAP diet because most high FODMAP foods are vegetables, fruits, and whole grains.
+Generally, this would be the main source of fiber in a diet.
 The FODMAP diet is known to be detrimental to gut health when it’s followed for too long.
 Click here to read more about that.

 Also, nuts are a great source of unsaturated fats.
-These fats have been proven to be beneficial for lowering the risk of heart disease.
+These fats are beneficial for lowering the risk of heart disease.
 And lastly, nuts provide you with multiple vitamins and minerals.

 This basically makes nuts a superfood to add to your daily diet!
 Unfortunately, not all nuts are created equal….
 And some contain FODMAPS.